eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

 - **State Attributes**:

   - **Name**:
-    The name of your state, that will be displayed when the state is avtive.
+    The name of your state, that will be displayed when the state is active.

   - **Color**:
     The color that your state shall appear in, when being active.